Data Request FAQs

 The Lead Organization (LO) was required by Washington statute to adopt clear policies and procedures for data requests and data release that include how decisions will be made on whether to grant or disapprove release of the requested data.
-These procedures were approved by the Washington State Office of Financial Management.
 The LO and, as required, with advice from the Data Release Advisory Committee, approve or deny WA-APCD data requests.

 What paid data products are available?

 The WA-APCD offers four types of data products.
 Learn more about the four types:

 - Analytic Enclave subscription

 - Data Extract